Securing Real-Time Internet-of-Things: Discussion and Research Opportunities

 Most safety-critical RT-IoT systems often have separate networks (hardware and software) for each of the different types of flows for safety (and security) reasons.
 This leads to significant overheads (equipment, management, weight, \etc) and also potential for errors/faults and even increased attack surface and vectors.
 Network-level nondeterminism, \ie unpredictability in sensor reading, packet delivery/forwarding/processing further complicates the management of RT-IoT systems.
 Existing protocols, \eg avionics full-duplex switched Ethernet (AFDX) \cite{afdx_evolution}, controller area network (CAN) \cite{can_overview}, \etc~that are in use in many of real-time domains are either proprietary, complex, expensive, require custom hardware or they are also exposed to known vulnerabilities \cite{can_security}.

 Given the limitations of existing protocols, leveraging the benefits of \textit{software-defined networking} (SDN) can also be effective for RT-IoT systems.
 The advantage of using SDN is that it is compatible with COTS components (and thus suitable for legacy RT-IoT systems) and provides a centralized mechanism for developing and managing the system.
 The global view is useful to ensure QoS (\eg bandwidth and delay) and enforce security mechanisms (such as remote attestations, secure key/message exchange, remote monitoring, \etc).
-However current standards used in traditional SDN (\eg OpenFlow \cite{mckeown2008openflow}) do not consider inherent timing and safety-critical nature of the RT-IoT systems.
+While SDNs provide a global view of the network and high-level management capabilities (including resource allocation), current standards used in traditional SDN (\eg OpenFlow \cite{mckeown2008openflow}) do not consider inherent timing and safety-critical nature of the RT-IoT systems.
+In recent work~\cite{sdn_qos_rtss17} we tried to address this problem through static flow allocation and routing -- we used static path allocation and over-provisioning hardware resources (\eg dedicating one queue per real-time flow) for meeting the end-to-end delay requirements and providing isolation.
+This limited the number of flows that could be admitted and resulted in underutilized network resources.
 Retrofitting the capabilities of SDN in the RT-IoT domain requires further research.
+We also need mechanisms to \textit{prioritize between flows} (say between the critical real-time flows or even across real-time and non real-time flows) and also schemes for \textit{multiplexing flows} on the same queues in the SDN switches (to improve the efficiency of the network) while still meeting the real-time constraints.